 It is also possible to gain positional advantages by sacrificing pieces.
 Remember material is important but position is infinitely more so.
 The truth is playing sound, positional chess is the best way to yield tactical opportunities.
 You should find a way of incorporating both approaches into your playing style.

 Chess Middlegames: White has a good Bishop on the same color squares as the Black pawns and not his own, Black has a poor Bishop extremely limited by his own pawns.
 Therefore Black ought to play 1...Ba6, forcing the exchange of White's good Bishop for his poor one.

 There are a number of circumstances when it's good to exchange pieces and some when it's not a good idea.
 A big part of mastering chess middlegames is learning how to profit from the exchanges.

 You should exchange pieces of equal value when you've managed to gain a lead in material.
 This is done to hasten the endgame.
-In the case of queens you should exchange if it can force the king to move like in the diagram, robbing your opponent of the opportunity to castle.
+In the case of Queens you should maybe exchange if it can force the King to move, robbing your opponent of the ability to castle.

-If you can say yes to every part of those two paragraphs you are well on your way to mastering the middlegame.
-It will come with match practice, putting the things you have learned into practice.
-With such practice you can hone the craft of positional chess.
+There is a long road ahead on your way to mastering the middlegame.
+It will come with experience in the field, putting the things you have learned into practice.
+With such practice you can hone the craft of positional chess